Ayms/zcash-wallets/README.md

 ##Warning

-This has not been extensively tested for now, although we are confident that this is working correctly (and z-addresses derivation rules might change as explained above, so please backup too the code used at the time you generated your wallet)
+This has not been extensively tested for now, although we are confident that this is working correctly (and z-addresses derivation rules might change as explained above, so please backup too the code used when you generate your wallet)

 ## Use - Generate wallets